e-picas/bash-library/MANPAGE.md

 :   update the library with a newer version if so ; this will update the MINOR version

 **version**
-:   get the version informations about the library ; use option `quiet` to get only the version number
+:   get the version information about the library ; use option `quiet` to get only the version number

 ## OPTIONS

 Each script depending on the library may define its own options.
-Report to the script manpage or help string for more infos.
+Report to the script manpage or help string for more information.

 *The following common options are supported (MAY be used first):*

 **--dry-run**
-:    see commands to run but not run them actually ; this will define the environment variable `DRYRUN` on `true`
+:    see commands to run but do not run them actually ; this will define the environment variable `DRYRUN` on `true`

 **-f**, **--force**